rBurgett/pseries/README.md

 `bower install pseries`

-##Use Cases
-In both the browser and Node, you often have to call functions then wait for a response.
-Traditional callbacks work.
-Promises work better.
-But when you have a series of functions that are asynchronous, it gets very messy very fast.
-In Node, for example, if you do any asynchronous file operations, you end up with a series of functions that need to happen one after the other.
-Nesting them in callbacks or promises is not the right answer. **pseries** allows you to execute a list functions in order, one after the other, with one final response oulet and one single outlet for handling errors.
+##Benefits
+* Execute a list of functions in order
+* Execute one afte the other
+* One final response outlet (an array of responses)
+* **One single outlet for handling errors**
+* Completely asynchronous and non-blocking

 ##Examples
 ```